-Credit Suisse Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm
+Credit Suisse Investigated by Block & Leviton for Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-/EIN News/ -- BOSTON, March 02, 2023 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Credit Suisse Group AG ADR (NYSE: CS) for potential securities law violations.
+Boston, Massachusetts--(Newsfile Corp. - March 6, 2023) - Block & Leviton is investigating Credit Suisse Group AG ADR CS for potential securities law violations.
 Investors who have lost money in their Credit Suisse investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/cs.

 What is this all about?